 Whitchurch Conservation Area

-We're thrilled to welcome you back to Whitchurch Conservation Area after our
+We're thrilled to welcome you back to Whitchurch Conservation Area.
+Please follow all

 Whitchurch Conservation Area is an 11 hectare, mainly wooded property, located in the Township of Whitchurch-Stouffville, and sits on the northern edge of the Oak Ridges Moraine.
 It was reforested in the late 1960’s which today provides lots of shade as the plantation has matured, and new successional forest growth has successfully occurred.